GreedFall: The Dying World

-GreedFall 2: The Dying World is an upcoming action role-playing video game developed by Spiders and published by Nacon.
-A prequel to GreedFall (2019), the game was released via early access in September 2024.
-The game is set to be released in full in 2026 for PlayStation 5, Windows and Xbox Series X/S.
+GreedFall: The Dying World is a 2026 action role-playing video game developed by Spiders and published by Nacon.
+A prequel to GreedFall (2019), the game was released via early access in September 2024, with the full release following in March 2026 for PlayStation 5, Windows and Xbox Series X/S.

 Gameplay

-GreedFall 2 is an action role-playing video game played from a third-person perspective.
-The player assumes control of a member of an indigenous tribe on the island of Teer Fradee, who is abducted by forces of the mainland who seeks to colonize the island.
+GreedFall: The Dying World is an action role-playing video game played from a third-person perspective.
+The player assumes control of a member of an indigenous tribe on the island of Teer Fradee, who is abducted by forces of the mainland who seek to colonize the island.
 The game is set in the continent of Gacane, an open world which can be freely explored.
 The game features a character creator, allowing players to customize the appearance of their player avatar.
 Players can use a variety of ways to approach their objectives: they can engage with direct combat with their enemies, sneak past them using stealth tactics, or negotiate with other non-playable characters using the player character's skills in diplomacy.
-The game's combat occurs in real-time, though players can tempoarily halt the action to issue commands to the player character and their companions.
-Players can assume direct control of the companion characters and freely switch between them in GreedFall 2 during combat.
+The game's combat gives the player three modes: Tactical – where the player controls their entire team, Hybrid – which automates a few of the player's team's moves, and Focused – that has the player fully concentrating on the protagonist.
 Different characters have distinct skills.
 Some are more skilled in melee combat, while some are more observant, allowing them to discern traps from a distance.